Gum Disease: Symptoms and Treatment

 The later stages of gum disease - periodontitis - can be harder to treat, and requires special attention.
 Here, the infection is deeper-rooted, and oral surgery may be required to fully remove the infection and replace damaged bone or tissue.

 The best way to avoid gum disease entirely is to keep regular appointments with your dentist and hygienist.
 Opting for a scale and polish will help to remove any food, plaque and tartar build up from above and below the gum line, and regular check-ups will allow your dentist to alert you to any oral health concerns you should be aware of.

 You're also at a higher risk of gum disease if you:

 - Suffer from stress

-- On certain types of medication that lesson the flow of saliva
+- Are on certain types of medication that lessen the flow of saliva

 - Suffer from certain illnesses (such as cancer, as the treatment can increase risk)

 - Have a family history of gum disease